 No matter how heroin is ingested, chronic heroin users can experience various medical complications that range from insomnia to constipation.
 Lung complications also arise, such as pneumonia and tuberculosis due to a lack of personal care.
 There is another issue that occurs from intravenous heroin use known as track marks.
 Track marks are the result of injecting drugs into the vein known as “shooting up,” and they can cause severe health concerns like infections.
-Unfortunately, if the drug user does not take care of this, it can become fatal.

-What Are Track Marks?
+What are Track Marks?